Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 When Yell wins

 For most UK businesses, Yell is the single most important directory after Google Business Profile.
-The reasons:
+Three reasons:

-• Highest UK consumer recognition of any non-Google business directory
+- Highest UK consumer recognition of any non-Google business directory.
+People know the brand.

-• Highest direct enquiry potential — people genuinely call businesses they find on Yell
+- Highest direct enquiry potential.
+People genuinely call businesses they find on Yell.
+The traffic converts.

-The catch: Yell is the most time-intensive of the three to set up right.
-Phone or postal verification, deeper category trees, more fields to fill out properly.
+The catch: Yell takes the longest to set up of the three.
+Phone or postal verification, deeper category trees, more fields.
 Plan 30-45 minutes for a thorough setup.
+Don't half-arse it.

 When Yelp UK wins

 Yelp UK is a strange beast.
-Most UK consumers don't use it day-to-day, yet Yelp's DR-92 makes it one of the highest-authority backlinks any UK business can have.
-Plus the audience that does use it is disproportionately:
+Most UK consumers don't use it day-to-day.
+And yet Yelp's DR-92 makes it one of the highest-authority backlinks available to any UK business.
+The audience that does use it skews useful:

-• American tourists in major UK cities — restaurants, hotels, attractions in London, Edinburgh, Bath, Liverpool see real Yelp traffic
+- American tourists in major UK cities.
+Restaurants, hotels, attractions in London, Edinburgh, Bath, Liverpool, all see real Yelp-driven traffic.

-If you're a London restaurant, an Edinburgh tour operator, or a Bath beauty salon, Yelp UK matters disproportionately.
-If you're a Manchester accountant or a Liverpool plumber, Yelp UK is purely a DR-92 backlink play — still worth doing, but for different reasons.
+So if you're a London restaurant, an Edinburgh tour operator, or a Bath beauty salon, Yelp UK matters disproportionately.
+If you're a Manchester accountant or a Liverpool plumber, Yelp UK is purely a DR-92 backlink play.
+Still worth doing.
+Different reasons.

 When Bing Places wins

-Bing Places is the most-skipped high-authority citation in the UK, and the easiest to set up.
-The argument for it:
+Bing Places is the most-skipped high-authority citation in the UK.
+And the easiest to set up.

-• One-click import from Google Business Profile — fastest setup of the three (10 minutes)
+- One-click import from Google Business Profile.
+Fastest setup of the three.
+About 10 minutes.

 If you're B2B (your customers are at desks during the day) or you care about AI-driven local search visibility, Bing Places matters more than its raw market share suggests.